gumaerc-testorg/res.3-003-january-iap-2017/content/pages/host-your-own-workshop.md

 ### .gitignore

 "I think it is good to share with you, in particular for git beginners.
-According to the [Unity website](https://answers.unity3d.com/questions/22604/which-unity-project-files-can-be-ignored-for-versi.html), you should modify your .gitignore to exclude temporary, meaningless files to stage/add into your repository for sharing your codes across team members.
+According to the {{% resource_link "72b67812-cc40-4f47-938c-9dfcde1345d8" "Unity website" %}}, you should modify your .gitignore to exclude temporary, meaningless files to stage/add into your repository for sharing your codes across team members.
 Tracking temporary/binary files can cause nightmare for your friends."

 ### .gitignore

 "We had a nightmare to fix merging conflicts since unity has many binary files.
-We should [use smart merge](http://docs.unity3d.com/Manual/SmartMerge.html) rather than standard git merge.
-Using smart merge is also tricky; we should [run 'git mergetool.'](http://stackoverflow.com/questions/35140856/setup-unity-smart-merge)
+We should {{% resource_link "a5d8b4cb-4d4c-4986-a423-e429a113eda4" "use smart merge" %}} rather than standard git merge.
+Using smart merge is also tricky; we should {{% resource_link "34ef6977-1377-45ee-b109-7bad9e6eac2c" "run 'git mergetool.'" %}}
 As well as .gitignore and .gitattributes, you also need to set up .git/config or .gitconfig to run mergetool.
-More detail discussion to work better is provided under the topic '[Using Git with Unity](https://gist.github.com/Ikalou/197c414d62f45a1193fd).'
+More detail discussion to work better is provided under the topic '{{% resource_link "a6305e1e-2e96-4c6c-9e8d-2349cdd2913f" "Using Git with Unity" %}}.'
-It suggests to [change your Unity editor setting](https://docs.unity3d.com/Manual/class-EditorManager.html) to force text files for .asset; Edit > Project Settings > Editor Settings > Asset Serialization > Force Text."
+It suggests to {{% resource_link "0196dcaa-6562-4a8b-b376-78d9a5830451" "change your Unity editor setting" %}} to force text files for .asset; Edit > Project Settings > Editor Settings > Asset Serialization > Force Text."

 ### Project request